-- If you lie or withhold information about other insurance, you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you're enrolling in our plan, and that information affects your eligibility for our plan.
+- If you become incarcerated (go to prison). - If you're no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you're enrolling in our plan and that information affects your eligibility for our plan.
 (We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that's disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you don't pay our plan premiums for two calendar months. - We must notify you in writing that you have two calendar months to pay our plan premium before we end your membership. - If you're required to pay the extra Part D amount because of your income and you don't pay it, Medicare will disenroll you from our plan and you'll lose drug coverage.
+(We can't make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you don't pay our plan premiums for two calendar months. - We must notify you in writing that you have two calendar months to pay our plan premium before we end your membership. - If you're required to pay the extra Part D amount because of your income and you don't pay it, Medicare will disenroll you from our plan and you'll lose drug coverage.